aniketpant83/backend-devops-lab/README.md

     - Had to reconfigure nginx settings to go from docker enviornment to minikube set-up.
 6. Prometheus and Grafana
     - Used prom & grafana helm charts to scrape and visualize metrics from the department service.
-7. WIP: Continuous Integration and Deployment with Jenkins
+7. Continuous Integration and Deployment with Jenkins
+    - Used Jenkins to automate the build (docker images), test (unittests), and deploy (deployments and services on cluster).
+    - Added a parameterized deploy/delete option.

 ---

 **Steps to run code**